What Is Physiatry?

 Your physiatrist may not need to work with all these people.
 A lot depends on the specifics of your condition.

 As medical doctors, physiatrists must graduate from medical school before continuing in their specialized training.
 This process involves:

-- An additional four years of postdoctoral training in a physical rehabilitation residency
+- An additional 4 years of postdoctoral training in a physical rehabilitation residency

 Reasons to See a Physiatrist

 You may benefit from seeing a physiatrist if:

 You struggle with everyday activities.
 Accidents or injuries sometimes leave us with pain or limited function, impacting normal activities such as getting up, taking the stairs, or resting comfortably.